 David Kountz

-Recent Graduate in Information Systems | Aspiring DevOps Engineer
+BS Information Systems | CompTIA Security+ | Aspiring Security Engineer

-A cybersecurity blog made using Node.js, React, and utilizing a Postgresql database for the back end.
+A cybersecurity blog made using Node.js, React, and utilizing a PostgreSQL database for the back end.

 The site you are currently on.